Top 5 Meditation Benefits

 5. Meditation reduces the risk of heart disease

-Blood pressure decreases not only during meditation but also over time in individuals who meditate regularly.
+Blood pressure decreases during meditation and over time in individuals who meditate regularly.
 This can reduce strain on the heart and arteries, helping prevent heart disease.

-Transcendental meditation particularly lowers systolic blood pressure and even cuts the risk of death by close to 50% in patients with heart disease.
+Transcendental meditation lowers systolic blood pressure and even cuts the risk of death by close to 50% in patients with heart disease.

 Meditation controls blood pressure by relaxing the nerve signals that coordinate heart function, blood vessel tension, and the "fight-or-flight" response that increases alertness in stressful situations.
 (8)